 Listen and subscribe

-Forecasting Impact is a bimonthly podcast which aims to disseminate the science and practice of forecasting by introducing prominent academics and practitioners in the forecasting domain.
-Our vision is to help and grow the forecasting community, foster collaboration between academia, industry and governments, and promote scientific forecasting and good practices.
+Forecasting Impact is a bimonthly podcast that aims to disseminate the science and practice of forecasting by introducing prominent academics, practitioners, and visionaries in the forecasting domain.
+Our vision is to help grow the forecasting community, foster collaboration between academia, industry, and governments, and promote scientific forecasting and good practices.

-We will discuss a wide range of forecasting topics in economics, supply chain, energy, social goods, AI, machine learning, data analytics, education, healthcare, and more.
+We will discuss a range of forecasting topics in economics, supply chain, energy, social goods, AI, data analytics, education, healthcare, and more.

 Podcast Team

-Chair and Co-host: Dr. Mahdi Abolghasemi, Lecturer in Data Science, The University of Queensland
+• Dr. Mahdi Abolghasemi, Lecturer in Data Science at The University of Queensland

-We welcome your feedback, questions and suggestions forecastingimpact@forecasters.org
+We welcome your feedback, questions, and suggestions.
+Please contact us at forecastingimpact@forecasters.org

 PODCASTS